kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 upstream.

-First, this risk, to some extent, exists even today as admins with access to the control plane can disable by passing `--controllers=-job,*` in the manifest for `kube-controller-manager` (see more info on the `--controllers` flag [here](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/)).
+First, this risk, to some extent, exists even today as admins with access to the control plane can disable job controller by passing `--controllers=-job,*` in the manifest for `kube-controller-manager` (see more info on the `--controllers` flag [here](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/)).